Editorial Policy, Publication Ethics, and Complete Instructions for Authors

 This column is the journal's longest-running feature.
 It is published on two facing pages.
 The left-hand page features an excerpt from literature, a poem, a photograph, etc. Literature excerpts generally run no more than 700 words and may include a very brief introduction as needed.
-The right-hand page presents an original commentary of about 900 words that explores the relevance of the artwork to the teaching and/or practice of medicine.
+The right-hand page presents an original commentary of about 900 words that explores the relevance of the artwork to the teaching, learning, and/or practice of medicine.
 Since submissions cannot be fully accepted for publication until

 Teaching and Learning Moments (TLM)

 This feature is published on a regular but space-available basis.
 Pieces vary in style and subject but must be first-person, narrative essays.
 Typically, the author tells the story of an experience related to the art or science of teaching, learning, or practicing medicine, and reflects on the meaning of that experience, as it pertains to her or his life and work.
 Essays should be no more than 600 words and must fit on one journal page.

 Complete Instructions for Authors